2019 Medicare Participation

 2018 Medicare Physician Fee Schedule

-Novitas has a webpage for 2018 Medicare Participation information.
-The annual participation enrollment program for calendar year 2018 runs through December 31.
-(Note: The dates are subject to publication of the annual final rule.)
-Use the fee lookup tool to find fees for the period that begins January 1.
+Annual participation for calendar year 2018 runs through December 31.
+Use the fee lookup tool to find fees for 2018.

 Assistance with Medicare Appeals, Denials and Grievances